salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion deletes all data items from its synthetic storage.
+This distortion deletes all data items from its synthetic storage.<hr>
 <a name="storagedocsconstructormd"></a>

 ## Storage API: Storage.prototype